In honor of National Burger Day today, I wanted to name this post “DIY mini macaron cheeseburgers and fries… and milkshakes… and sprinkles”!

 - Mini rolling pin

-Place them about an inch apart on a backing sheet, and only bake them for about 4-5 minutes instead of the usual package bake time.
+Place them about an inch apart on a baking sheet.
+However, only bake them for about 4-5 minutes instead of the usual package bake time.

 Wouldn’t these be a really cute dessert for July 4th or as mini favor baskets for summer pool parties and BBQ’s?
 I have about a million ideas for serving these little guys!